webyrd/imperishable-wonderland/perishable/wills-big-bad-boring-braindump-on-relational-programming/book.md

 ## Relational arithmetic

-[TODO explore tradeoffs, laziness, domains, floundering, supported operations, etc.]
+[explore tradeoffs, laziness, domains, floundering, supported operations, etc.]

 ### passing a ground number as an argument and using normal arith operations